Our Lady of Mercy Church St. Anthony of Padua Mission

 Dennis Purcell, Joan Colligan,

-Joyce Allen, Eddie & Daphne Faria,
+Eddie & Daphne Faria,

 Clare Kavanagh, Marie Giamblanco,